New Civil Rights Legal Fellows Join Brandeis Center’s Growing Staff

 Students and professors: If you are aware of anti-Semitic or anti-Israeli incidents on your college or university campus, please contact lawyers at the Louis D. Brandeis Center for Human Rights Under Law.

-BDS Supporters Worry About Freedom of Speech Petra Marquardt Bigman, Brandeis Blog
+Vassar And The BDS War On Campus Petra Marquardt Bigman, Brandeis Blog

 Another Milestone For the Mainstreaming of Anti Semitism : The New American Foundation and Max Blumenthal's Goliath Petra Marquardt-Bigman This paper argues that, by providing a platform to Max Blumenthal for the promotion of his book Goliath: Life and Loathing in Greater Israel, the New America Foundation (NAF) bestowed legitimacy on a book that is, in effect, antisemitic because its author intended to convince readers that Israel should be equated with Nazi Germany.